 - Cultural fit.

-In order to assess the traits listed above, you’ll need to ask for their portfolio, find out more about the interviewee, open up the discussion to include questions from the interviewee, and get some face time with well-performing candidates.
+To assess the traits listed above, you’ll need to ask for their portfolio, find out more about the interviewee, open up the discussion to include questions from the interviewee, and get some face time with well-performing candidates.